shaliniGovindaNayak/flogo-workspace/activity/servicenow/README.md

 # 	ServiceNow - Activity
-This activity provides your Flogo app the ability to recieve message from Azure Iot Hub from a device
+This activity provides your Flogo app the ability to raise an incident in service now

 ## Installation